Levi-ZJY/Levi-ZJY.github.io/contents/home.md

 - I am a Master's student at <span style="color: #0081d1;">University of California, Los Angeles</span> Electrical and Computer Engineering program.

-- Now, I am working in <span style="color: #0081d1;">PLUS Lab</span> and UCLA NLP Lab in the Computer Science department, advised by <span style="color: #0081d1;">Prof. Nanyun Peng</span>.
+- Now, I am working in <span style="color: #0081d1;">PLUS Lab</span> and UCLA NLP Lab in the Computer Science department, advised by Prof. <span style="color: #0081d1;">Nanyun Peng</span>.
 It is a privilege to work with many supportive and talented people in the lab.

 - Previously, I worked at the <span style="color: #0081d1;">National Laboratory of Pattern Recognition (NLPR)</span> at <span style="color: #0081d1;">Institute of Automation, Chinese Academy of Sciences</span> advised by Prof. <span style="color: #0081d1;">Shu Wu</span> and Prof. <span style="color: #0081d1;">Qiang Liu</span>.